 The question of which of the 21st century elections the election of 2024 is most likely to resemble is beyond the scope of this short note.
 But partisan bias in the Electoral College may be just as bad in 2024 as in 2020 or even 2016 and this fact does not bode well for the legitimacy of future presidential election outcomes.

-Note: Column 2 shows the signed bias when the vote-share is tied.
-Column 3 shows the signed bias at the actual two-party vote-share of that year’s election.
-Negative numbers favor the Democratic candidate in columns 2 and 3.
-Column 4 shows the percent of the vote-share when bias is zero; that is, when the seat-share received by each party is symmetric.

 REFERENCES